SensiPeeps/skyleebot/README.md

 ### Database

 If you wish to use a database-dependent module (eg: locks, notes, userinfo, users, filters, welcomes), you'll need to have a database installed on your system.
-I am using ElephantSQL as of now, but Postgresql is the recommended choice for optimal compatibility if you have sudo superuser rights.
+I am currently using ElephantSQL, but Postgresql is the recommended choice for optimal compatibility if you have sudo/superuser rights.

 #### ElephantSQL Setup

 For those who do not have access to sudo and superuser rights of the server you want to host Perry on, ElephantSQL is a good enough alternative with a limited free plan.
-In comparison to Postgresql, ElephantSQL hosts the database on a different server, whereas by using Postgresql you are directly putting the database in the host server for Perry to use.
-This method requires more steps.
+In comparison to Postgresql, ElephantSQL hosts the database on a different server, whereas by using Postgresql you are directly creating and using the database in the host server as a system user.
+This method requires less steps than the Postgres method, but you are putting your trust into the service provider (ElephantSQL - services currently available are: Google Cloud, AWS, Azure.
+Last checked: September 12th 2020).

 1. Sign up for an account.